The majority of mankind will be saved – will you be among them?

 - Even the majority of angels are on Christ’s side Rev 12:4.

 - World population is growing exponentially and there have been more human beings living on Earth in the 20th century than in all previous centuries put together.
-In the Millennium Rev 20:2-7, the kingdoms of this world will “become the kingdoms of our Lord and of his Christ; and he shall reign for ever and ever” Rev 11:15.
-This Millennium will be more than enough time for the Lord’s people to outnumber the ungodly on Earth.
+In the Millennium Rev 20:2-7, the kingdoms of this world will “become the kingdom of our Lord and of His Christ; and he shall reign for ever and ever” Rev 11:15.
+This lengthy Millennium will be more than enough time for the Lord’s people to outnumber the ungodly who have lived thus far upon Earth.

 - It is possible and even probable that untold numbers of babies miscarrying in the womb, and infants dying in infancy, have arrived in heaven.
 See Charles Haddon Spurgeon’s sermon on 2Kings 4:26, who supports this view (we can forgive him for his two unbiblical comments against infant baptism).
 A more definitive treatment of the subject is The Theology of Infant Salvation by R. A. Webb, 1907, reprinted by Sprinkle, 1981.